eprints/easy_pages/README.md

 Pages can be managed via Manage records -> Page.
 This is limited to Admin users only.\
 All created pages are public.
 A list of pages can be accessed via /pages.html

+In order to recreate the standard pages in easy pages, run the following bin script.\
+`easy_pages/bin/create_standard_pages`\

+If pages are created with the path set as `information`, `contact` or `policies` then the standard xpage versions of these pages will redirect to the easy page version automatically.

 Authors:
 - Justin Bradley, EPrints Services
 - Edward Oakley, EPrints Services